Top 10 Biggest Challenges that Come with Being a Part of an Ethnic or Racial Minority

 I wasn't "white enough" for my friends or "Chinese enough" for my relatives.
 Whatever the heck that means.

-4 You may resent your heritage because of the complications they cause
+You may resent your heritage because of the complications it causes

-5 There's seemingly no one who you can really relate to
+There's seemingly no one you can truly relate to

-I am half Kenyan and half Swedish, and the majority of the people in my friend group, class and sports team are white Scandinavians.
-They don't really understand my struggles or insecurities connected to my ethnicity, and are sometimes a bit ignorant...
+I am half Kenyan and half Swedish, and most of the people in my friend group, class, and sports team are white Scandinavians.
+They often don't understand my struggles or insecurities related to my ethnicity and can be somewhat ignorant.

-6 No one looks like you in books, TV, movies, or magazines
+No one looks like you in books, TV shows, movies, or magazines

-As a caucasian female, I don't deal with this, but I could see how it could get annoying.
-Although being bi (knowing since I was 3, don't preach to me about how I'm too young to determine that) I don't get much representation, it's either gay or straight for the media.
+As a Caucasian female, I don't experience this, but I can see how it could be annoying.
+Although I've known I'm bisexual since I was 3, I don't see much representation.
+It's either gay or straight in the media.

 Don't take it for granted.
-I never looked liked the people in movies.
+I never looked like the people in movies.
 My family never acted like the families on television.
-What else was I to do besides assume we were weirdos?
+I assumed we were just odd.

 Nobody looks like people in magazines in real life, but when it comes to another ethnicity, it's blown beyond even that proportion.

-7 You may try to mask your ethnicity or mimick natives in order to feel included
+You may try to mask your ethnicity or mimic natives to feel included

-I know my sisters and I have all done this.
-We didn't know what set us apart, so it was only natural we tried to change ourselves to fit the mold around us.
+My sisters and I have all felt this.
+Not knowing what set us apart, it was natural for us to try to change ourselves to fit the surrounding mold.

-How come my parents never used the oven or dishwasher, or bought everything in bulk, or never let us turn on the air conditioning?
-Why did I grow up eating rice balls, moon cakes and red bean paste instead of grandma's cookies and mac n cheese?
-Yet, it was how I was raised and I wouldn't trade it for the world.
+Why did my parents never use the oven or dishwasher, buy everything in bulk, or let us turn on the air conditioning?
+Why did I grow up eating rice balls, moon cakes, and red bean paste instead of grandma's cookies and mac and cheese?
+Despite it all, it was my upbringing, and I wouldn't trade it for the world.

-Love & accept your parents for who they are no matter what!
+Love and accept your parents for who they are, no matter what!

 Sometimes it's good to be the outcast!

-Not applicable to every race, but for me personally, the drastic differences between mandarin and English make fluency extremely hard.
-I can get by on my limited vocabulary, but it's not enough to have thought-provoking, intimate conversations with relatives whom I so wish I could be closer to.
+Not applicable to every race, but personally, the drastic differences between Mandarin and English make fluency extremely hard.
+I can get by on my limited vocabulary, but it's not enough for thought-provoking, intimate conversations with relatives I wish I could be closer to.

 The Contenders

-That a bit racist, but it also depends how people define you.
+That's a bit racist, but it also depends on how people define you.

 BAdd New Item